 The Fujifilm X-T5 is one of the best cameras ever made for people who like to take photos.
-That may sound like a bit of a silly tautology, but these days with increasing focus on video, most new cameras are designed to be jacks of two trades.
-The best Fujifilm cameras have always been a bit of a breed apart though – while they do shoot video, and do so very well, their retro designs, emphasis on physical control dial and film-like picture profiles have always attracted those who prefer capturing a single still frame to a moving one.
+That may sound like a silly tautology, but with increasing focus on video, most new cameras are designed to be both things.
+The best Fujifilm cameras have always been a breed apart though.
+While they do shoot video, and do so very well, their retro designs, emphasis on physical control dial and film-like picture profiles have always attracted single still frame shooters, primarily.

 Fujifilm X-T5 at a glance: